OliverStone01/Make-an-app-in-8-days-2025/lesson-3/lesson-3.md

 <img alt="with middle spacing" src="" style="">

 Now we want to add some text below the starts to specify how many reviews have been left.
 To do this, we are going to nest another VStack inside of the HStack that puts the stars at the top and the text just below.
-The issue we run into is because the stars are now inside of a HStack, they now stack vertiacally, so we now need to add another HStack inside of the VStack we just made so that the stars can still be laid out horisontaly.
+The issue we run into is because the stars are now inside of a HStack, they now stack vertically, so we now need to add another HStack inside of the VStack we just made so that the stars can still be laid out horizontally.
 ```
 import SwiftUI